Select Page

 What are the main restrictions on VASPs in the Cayman Islands?

 The Cayman Islands imposes various restrictions on entities involved in virtual asset services to ensure compliance with international standards and prevent illicit activities.
-Any VASP that wishes to conduct its business in or from within the Cayman Islands would require to be registered or licensed under the VASP Act.
+Any VASP that wishes to conduct its business in or from within the Cayman Islands would require to be registered or licensed under the VASP Act (Revision 2024).
 Additionally, SIBA regulates entities engaged in securities investment business, relevant business activities include dealing, arranging, managing, or advising on digital assets where they meet the definition of “securities” under the SIBA.
 VASPs are restricted from issuing virtual asset which have the inherent characteristics of securities without prior licensing or waiver.
 Any VASP issuing securities must have a license under the SIBA framework or obtain a waiver from CIMA to engage in such activities.

 Further, a VASP is prohibited from providing financing to clients for virtual asset purchases without adequate disclosures on terms and risks.
 Additionally, engaging in trading or market making for the licensee’s own account is restricted unless necessary for platform operation and disclosed to clients.
 The platform must ensure that virtual assets traded are not presented deceptively, and clients are only allowed to trade after being made aware of associated risks through comprehensible disclosures.
 Furthermore, providing fiat-to-fiat exchange services to platform users is not permitted.
 These regulations aim to foster transparency, client protection, and the integrity of virtual asset trading within the jurisdiction.